ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     respect to the number of processors.
 There are no explicit loops over processors, and newly-spawned particles are sent directly to their respective processors.

+**ANNIHILATEEVERY** [iAnnInterval]
+    Default=1

+    A parallel FCIMC option which can only be used with default annihilation algorihtm.
+This will mean that annihilation will only occur every iAnnInterval iterations.

 **ANNIHILATDISTANCE** [Lambda]
     Default=0.D0